|Elliott Sound Products||Voltage Followers And Buffers|

 Figure 7 - Complementary (Push-Pull) Emitter Follower

 This circuit has the advantage that input bias current is minimised, and if the transistors were identical they would balance out perfectly.
+Many 'symmetrical' amplifiers use a similar input stage, but true symmetry is not achieved because NPN and PNP transistors will never be perfectly matched.
 Input impedance is about 150k for the circuit shown (not including R1), and input bias current is a little over 3µA, which is significantly better than a single transistor as shown in Figure 2.
 It has the advantage that output drive is symmetrical, so it can source and sink current (almost) equally well.
 However (and despite appearances) the circuit cannot drive very low impedances to the full supply rail.
 With the values shown it can provide up to ±30mA into the load with around 0.5% distortion.

 There are many opamps that can do a great deal better, and they don't require two output capacitors - you can often get away with not using an output cap at all.